iltommi/qdb-documentation/source/api/common.rst

 Complexity
 ^^^^^^^^^^^

 How fast is the query?
 The complexity isn't dependent on the number of entries in your cluster.
-Whether you have 1 billion entries or only two, the query runs in comparable time (if you set aside the memory management overhead which depends on the result's size).
+Whether you have 1 billion entries or only two, the query runs in comparable time (if you set aside the memory management overhead which varies in time based on the size of the result).

 The complexity of the request is dependent on the number of nodes and the length of the key.